antitoxic/prerender-spa-ultra/README.md

    Link sharing over most channels like messaging apps, social networks or other websites will not run `JavaScript`, so they will preview your `URL` based on your static `*.html` (_which is likely empty_).
-So if you want to preview meaningful things that are shown with `JavaScript` like the the page main image, or the correct page title you want to `prerender`.
+So if you want to preview meaningful things that are shown with `JavaScript` like the page main image, or the correct page title you want to `prerender`.

 2. When you expect slow connection to your [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA 'Single Page Application')